9001/copyparty/README.md

 * VirtualBox: sqlite throws `Disk I/O Error` when running in a VM and the up2k database is in a vboxsf
   * use `--hist` or the `hist` volflag (`-v [...]:c,hist=/tmp/foo`) to place the db inside the vm instead
+  * also happens on mergerfs, so put the db elsewhere

 * Ubuntu: dragging files from certain folders into firefox or chrome is impossible
   * due to snap security policies -- see `snap connections firefox` for the allowlist, `removable-media` permits all of `/mnt` and `/media` apparently